 - a) Budgeted profit before tax for ACL Parent is achieved.
-ACL Parent excludes LHEP. - b) The annual rate of return on ACL Parent average shareholder's funds will be a target of 10% before tax based on the rolling average of the last 5 years (excluding any subvention payments and the before tax profit or loss relating to the LHEP). - c) The Company will achieve its annual budgeted external revenue. - d) Health & Safety: - i.
+ACL Parent excludes Joint Ventures. - b) The annual rate of return on ACL Parent average shareholder's funds will be a target of 10% before tax based on the rolling average of the last 5 years (excluding any subvention payments and the before tax profit or loss relating to the LHEP). - c) The Company will achieve its annual budgeted external revenue. - d) Health & Safety: - i.
 The Company will maintain its ISO 45000 Health and Safety certification. - ii.
 The Company will strive to reduce its lost time injury (LTI) frequency rate year upon year. - iii.
-The Company will strive to reduce its medical treatment injury (MTI) rate year upon year. - e) Environmental: The Company will maintain its ISO 14001 Environmental certification. - f) Quality Systems: The Company will maintain its ISO 9001 Quality certification. - g) The Company will comply with the Resource Management Act. - h) The Company will ensure business management procedures and practices meet with the requirements of the Auditor such that the Company receives an unqualified audit report of its annual Financial Statements. - i) Environmental Sustainability: The Company will monitor and work to reduce its carbon outputs.
+The Company will strive to reduce its medical treatment injury (MTI) rate year upon year. - e) Environmental: The Company will maintain its ISO 14001 Environmental certification. - f) Quality Systems: The Company will maintain its ISO 9001 Quality certification. - g) The Company will comply with the Resource Management Act. - h) The Company will ensure business management procedures and practices meet with the requirements of the Auditor such that the Company receives an unqualified audit report of its annual Financial Statements. - Environmental Sustainability: The Company will monitor and work to reduce its carbon outputs.
+The Company's ability to reduce carbon outputs is subject to ongoing advancements in technology and the capability of the supply chain to provide cost effective solutions for the reduction of carbon.